Emergency Contraceptives (EC)

 Things to Consider

 - Emergency Contraception is not effective if a woman’s pregnancy has already implanted in her uterus.

-- Emergency Contraception does not protect against HIV infection and other sexually transmitted infections (Chlamydia, Gonorrhea, etc.)
+- Emergency Contraception does not protect against HIV infection and other sexually transmitted diseases or infections (Chlamydia, Gonorrhea, etc.)

 - The manufacturers warn that Emergency Contraception is not meant for routine use as a contraceptive.